osamaalb/osamaalb.github.io/_pages/about.md

 I completed my undergraduate studies at [Jerash University](https://www.jpu.edu.jo/jpu/) (2018) and my MSc at [ISIMA](https://www.isima.fr/) (2024).

-Industry experience: I worked at Be‑Ys (2023–2024) on the design and development of a data‑processing platform.
-Previously, I was a backend developer and software solution architect at ESKADENIA Software (2018–2022), building telecom software including CRM, billing, and mediation systems.
+Industry experience: I worked at Be‑Ys (2023–2024) on the design and development of a data‑processing platform using Talend and Java.
+Previously, I was a software solution architect and backend developer (MySQL and Oracle) at ESKADENIA Software (2018–2022).
+I worked on building telecom software including CRM, billing, and mediation systems.